blockchainsllc/in3-docs/docs/api-ts.md

 ### Type AuraValidatoryProof

 An object holding proofs for validator logs.
-The key is the blockNumber as hex.
+The key is the block number as hex.

 Source: [types/types.ts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L56)